stake-dao/LiquidLockers-contracts/readme.md

 For first release of new arch, Strategies and VLS are focused on Frax.
 In the next release, we’ll probably focus on Curve.

-## Smart Contracts (written in vyper and not covered by the plugin)
+## Smart Contracts
-1. veSDT: allows users to lock their SDT for a specified amount of time (max 4 years).
+1. veSDT.vy (not covered by plugin): allows users to lock their SDT for a specified amount of time (max 4 years).
 Also allows them to increase their locked SDT amount and lock time.
 Additional function on top of Curve's original veCRV contract is the `deposit_for_sd()` method, which allows any address (contract or EOA) to lock more SDT for an existing address with a lock, by itself supplying those SDT.
 [Diffchecker](https://www.diffchecker.com/KlfDdLCk) with veCRV
+2. FeeDistributor.sol
+2. FxsDepositor.sol
+3. sdFXSToken.sol
+4. FraxLocker.sol
+5. FXSAccumulator.sol
+6. GaugeMultiRewards.sol
+7. GaugeProxy.sol
+9. ClaimContract.sol

 ## Setup